The Amazing Race China 4: Marketing

 Heiheiru replaced By-Health as the show's main sponsor.
 Similar to the previous season, the Heiheiru drinks were provided for teams as their energy supplements during the leg, as well as the top three teams of the leg.
 Eastroc Super Drink returned to sponsor and it could still pick up their drinks as energy supplements during the leg.
 TMall also sponsored the preview episode, replacing Centaine shampoo.

 Broadcasting

-Similar to the last season, a preview episode were shown before the start of the episode.
+Similar to the last season, a preview episode was shown before the start of the episode.

 Cast

 Similar to the first three seasons, this season featured celebrities who were chosen to race on the show.
 The new cast featured former Olympic diver Wu Minxia, whose partner in the Olympics was Guo Jingjing one of the members of the winning team in the last season, and group members from SNH48 and VARSITY-V.

 Lu Ting of SNH48 was unavailable at the time of taping of the first leg due to work commitments.
 Another SNH48 member and Season 3 racer, Huang Tingting, substituted Lu Ting to complete the entire leg.
 Zhang Jike & Zhang Chuanming were also unavailable on the same leg for the same reason, but were later joined along the other teams at the start of the second leg.
 As a result, Leg 1 was set as a special non-elimination leg, and the Speed Bump non-elimination penalty was absent in the next leg.